micropython/micropython/docs/library/ure.rst

    string for first position which matches regex (which still may be 0 if regex is anchored).

+.. function:: sub(regex_str, replace, string, count=0, flags=0)

+   Compile *regex_str* and search for it in *string*, replacing all matches with *replace*, and returning the new string.

+   *replace* can be a string or a function.
+If it is a string then escape sequences of the form ``\<number>`` and ``\g<number>`` can be used to expand to the corresponding group (or an empty string for unmatched groups).
+   If *replace* is a function then it must take a single argument (the match) and should return a replacement string.

+   If *count* is specified and non-zero then substitution will stop after this many substitutions are made.
+The *flags* argument is ignored.

+   Note: availability of this function depends on `MicroPython port`.

 .. data:: DEBUG

    Flag value, display debug information about compiled expression.